vlm-run/n8n-nodes-vlmrun/README.md

 2. Get your API key from the dashboard
 3. Use the API key in the n8n VLM Run node credentials

 ## 📖 Usage

 1. **Configure Credentials**:
    - Add your VLM Run API credentials in n8n
    - Set the API base URL (default: https://api.vlm.run/v1)

 2. **Add VLM Run Node**:
    - Search for "VLM Run" in the n8n nodes panel
    - Add it to your workflow

 3. **Configure Node**:
-   - Select the operation (Document Extraction/Video Analysis)
+   - Select the operation (Analyze Audio, Analyze Document, Analyze Image, Analyze Video, or Manage Files)
-   - Provide the input file
+   - Provide the required input fields (such as file data, model, or domain)
-   - Configure any additional parameters
+   - Configure any additional parameters as needed

+4. **Run the workflow** to process your visual or audio data with VLM Run's AI models.

 ## 📸 Screenshots